Less is More: The Influence of Pruning on the Explainability of CNNs: Conclusion

 \section{Conclusion}

 Our results suggest that there exists a sweet spot of mild pruning, that helps explainability without hurting human decision accuracy.
 This might not come as a surprise as a lower number of (important) parameters seems to intuitionally go along with higher explainability.
 But, our experiments also showed that for explainability research we always have to cover both, the subjective and the objective aspects.
-We did so by covering the subjective aspect in Experiment 1, which indicates that a CPR of 8 produces the best explanations.
-Taking the objective measure of human decision accuracy in Experiment 2 into account, however, we see that all CPRs above 2 have a negative influence on the accuracy of the participants. q Additionally, it is common knowledge in the machine learning community and can be clearly seen in Figure~\ref{fig:pruningacc} (on p.~\pageref{fig:pruningacc}) that mild pruning also increases the accuracy of the underlying DNN~\cite{han2015learning}.
-We can even go one step further and have a look at the area of \textit{adversarial machine learning}, which is concerned with the security of machine learning algorithms.
-Results from here~\cite{merkle2021pruning}, also suggest that mild pruning increases the robustness of the classifiers against malicious adversaries.
+We did so by covering the subjective aspect in Experiment 1, which indicates that a CR of 8 produces the best explanations.
+Taking the objective measure of human decision accuracy in Experiment 2 into account, however, we see that all CRs above 2 have a negative influence on the accuracy of the participants.

+It is common knowledge in the machine learning community and can be seen in Figure~\ref{fig:pruningacc} (on p.~\pageref{fig:pruningacc}) that mild pruning also increases the accuracy of the underlying DNN~\citep{han2015learning}.
+Furthermore, turning to \textit{adversarial machine learning}, which is concerned with the security of machine learning algorithms, we find evidence that mild pruning increases the robustness of the classifiers against malicious adversaries~\citep{merkle2021pruning}.

-Combining our results on NN pruning and explainability with these results from machine learning and adversarial machine learning thus suggests that NN pruning might be a ``jack of all trades'', which decreases complexity, computation time, power consumption while at the same time increasing explainability, accuracy, and security.
+Combining our results on NN pruning and explainability with these results from machine learning and adversarial machine learning suggests that NN pruning might be a ``jack of all trades'', decreasing complexity, computation time, and power consumption while simultaneously increasing explainability, accuracy, and security.